babashka/sci/README.md

 corresponding SCI vars, you can use `ns-publics` in Clojure and the following API functions:

 - `sci/create-ns`: creates an object that identifies a SCI namespace and carries the metadata of a SCI namespaces
 - `sci/copy-var`: macro that copies a Clojure var to a SCI namespace (created through `sci/create-ns`).
 Automatically converts dynamic vars and macros.
 Captures docstrings and arglists.
+Takes an optional third arguments of an options map, which currently supports `:name` to set the name of the copied var.

 E.g. given the following Clojure namespace: